 As I face the future, I see an era closing for myself.
 Many of my good friends have left poker, but none have been more stalwart than Gargamel.
 He was the scourge of the Village, a player all the donks feared would sallow up their stack given one misstep.
 Our endless email chains of strategy, resting peaceably in a server somewhere, attest to our commitment to win and deep distraction, the rabbit hole that even low stakes poker at your local cardroom can be.

 So used to seeing the future, these days I am confused by my lack of direction.
 I left the beaten path, and though I saw a glimpse, for one night, of how I might rescue and redeem my life, I am more out of position than ever before.

 Nevertheless: If this is the end for Gargamel, I salute him.
 If it’s just a needed sabbatical, he’s earned it.

 It turned out, we were in this together, bub.

-Coming next in our conclusion: The end, the future, and, oh yeah, a little Doug Hull.
+Our conclusion: The end, the future, and, oh yeah, a little Doug Hull.

 This post was shared on Alec Torelli's Best of Poker Series